ovgu-ailab/idl2025/assignment3.md

 We will see how, with almost no changes to the architecture, we can reach significantly better losses and accuracies by simply changing the training procedure.

+NOTE If you can read this, the notebook mentioned below has not been uploaded yet.
+Pleas check back later!

 ## Starting Point